andypern/demos/drill-json-hbase-hive-tableau/README.md

 ###packages

 * mapr-hbase should be installed on all nodes (so that the HBASE client jars are in place)
-* mapr-hbase-master should be installed on node-1, region server on all nodes.
+* mapr-hbase-master should be installed on node-1, mapr-hbase-regionserver on all nodes.
 * mapr-hivemetastore should be installed on node-1
 * make sure that hs2 (hiveserver2) is NOT running on node-1. (either disable or put on another node)
 * mapr-hive should be installed on all nodes (just in case) in order to get client jars
 * mysql backend for hivemetastore is optional, but recommended.
 * mapr-drill should be installed on all nodes(grab internally from yum.qa.lab/opensource)
+* run configure.sh -R on all nodes to make sure all roles are picked up.

 ###Config

 ***need to modify memory limits for drill***

 Now you'll need to modify some config files:

+Add the HADOOP_HOME variable to the drill-env.sh file:

+	echo "export HADOOP_HOME=/opt/mapr/hadoop/hadoop-0.20.2/" >> /opt/mapr/drill/drill-1.0.0/apache-drill-1.0.0-m2-incubating-SNAPSHOT/conf/drill-env.sh

+**Note, all of the following assume you are using the 3.0.3 sandbox.
+If you are using another cluster/version, pay special attention to the URI's,hostnames and cluster name (look for `maprdemo` and `demo.mapr.com` and replace where necessary)**

 	vim  /opt/mapr/drill/drill-1.0.0/apache-drill-1.0.0-m2-incubating-SNAPSHOT/conf/storage-plugins.json